 If you’re pitching a business or trying to sell your boss on an idea, you need to be articulate and concise.

-Attention to the small details of your speech can actually imbue you with a sense of confidence that you didn’t know you had.
+Attention to the small details of your speech can actually give you with a sense of confidence that you didn’t know you had.
 Elocution may not be taught in school anymore, but vocal clarity brings vocal confidence.
-And nothing derails a confidence train like being asked to speak up or to stop mumbling.
+And nothing derails a confidence train like being asked to speak up or to stop mumbling mid-sentence.

 So, work on enunciation, clarifying all of your consonant sounds and varying your vowel length— these small changes can make a significant difference in how you’re heard.